cesbo/help/en/astra/quick-start/install.md

 astra init 4000
 ```

 After changing port on existing service it should be restarted.
+Read more about service configuration in [Service Setup](service-setup.md)

 ## Process management